lddunke15/IT-359-Group-Project/README.md

 We will be using one intentionally vulnerable web page to demonstrate with, AI to generate explanations and common XSS payloads to test in our web page.
 We will be using an html web page and javaScript to make our webpage, and the School of IT's AI bot to generate the responses.

 ## Timeline
+Week 1-3: Create our html page and make sure that it is vulnerable to XSS.
+Begin research on common XSS payloads.
+Week 4-6: Test the XSS payloads to make sure that they work with our page, begin research on proper AI prompt to get the information that we need
+Week 7-9: Implement the ai explanation and suggested fixes, and attempt implementing the suggestions into our site to see if we can fix them.
+Week 10-12: Test all features from start to finish, create final project documents and demonstrations if neccesary.